 - Active School Week

-Our Active Flag Committee
+Our New Active School Committee 2021

 As part of our running breaks, we are hoping to run around Europe.
 The committee surveyed the children as to which city we will run to first.
 The result was Paris, France.
 We will use our new walkway to achieve this as a whole school.
 Every lap of the walkway equals 1 kilometre.
 That means, we will have to run 1,073 laps of the walkway to reach our destination of Paris.
 The committee will add up how many laps we cover each week and we will keep you updated as we go along.
 Paris, here we come!